CrowdSec WAF on Kubernetes

 StatefulSet appeared immediately.

-Root cause unknown.
+I still don't know the root cause.
 Some namespace permission issue with the operator.
-Moving to operator's namespace fixed it.
+Moving to the operator's own namespace fixed it, so I moved on.

 Issue 2: Wrong IP in logs

 Ran pentests after deployment.
-CrowdSec Console showed all attacks from same IP - the load balancer's internal IP, not actual attacker IPs.
+CrowdSec Console showed all attacks coming from the same IP, which was the load balancer's internal IP.
+Not the actual attacker IPs.

 controller: